 When it comes to industrial ice machines, you have to consider more than just the size.

 Depending on the industrial ice maker you choose, you could end up with different shapes of ice.
 You should also consider the method an industrial ice machine uses to keep the ice-cold.
+Check types of ice machines below.

 The differences in ice machines come down to these two things: type and ice shape.